the-sett/elm-aws-core/README.md

   - [AWS.Service](AWS-Service): Build a service definition describing the protocol, signing scheme, base URL and so on for a service.
-  - [AWS.Http](AWS-Http): Build requests, and sign and send them.
+  - [AWS.Http](AWS-Http): Build requests, sign and send them and decode the responses.
 Signing and sending a request requires both a `Service` and some `Credentials`.
   - [AWS.Credentials](AWS-Credentials): Create AWS credentials used to sign requests.
   - [AWS.KVEncode](AWS-KVEncode): Utility for helping to encode Elm data into